Servings: 18-20 serving(s)

 Gingerbread is best shared with friends.
-A one-bowl gingerbread recipe that makes a good sized cake is the easiest way to have more to go around.
+A one-bowl gingerbread cake recipe that makes a good sized cake is the easiest way to have more to go around.

-There’s nothing better than a dessert recipe that can feed a crowd.
 Not every recipe doubles well and sometimes making two of something is more effort than you have time for.
 That’s where a big-batch cake comes in handy.
 One bowl.
-On pan.
+One pan.
 One less thing to prep for a gathering.

-One-Bowl Gingerbread Cake for a Crowd has everything you love about a classic gingerbread.
 Beautifully spiced and with a texture that is just dense enough, this is the cake you want to make for your Christmas (or any other festive) gathering.
 Make it ahead if you have time since it only gets better with age.
-Serve it warm with cinnamon whipped cream or our Quick Coffee Toffee Sauce or Toasted Pecan Caramel Sauce.
+Serve it warm with cinnamon whipped cream or our Quick Coffee Toffee Sauce.

-- 2 ½ cups flour
+- 2 ½ cups flour, spooned in

 - 2 tsp. cinnamon